 “I had a fabulous time and since the training day we’ve come fifth at the My Quest Open Novice finals.
 Sherbert loves his new Dengie diet, he licks the bowl clean every time.”

-Aspiring showjumper Natalie Muirhead owns Charlie, a nine-year-old ISH gelding.
+Aspiring showjumper Natalie Muirhead owns Charlie, a nine-year-old Irish Sports Horse gelding.
 They’re hoping the bursary can help them move towards their goal of competing in Foxhunter classes.

 Training goal: Create a strong jumping canter